Dazzed/bm/scratch.md

 DONE TEMPORARY

+Get REPORT a bug and Contact US working
+DONE

 1) ALL lists that showing diamonds have text that are not centered or aligned with their respective diamond (country of citizenship, state selections on "address" page, )